aredn/aredn/SUPPORTED_DEVICES.md

 * *brick* - this image has been tested and will currently brick your hardware.
 Avoid for now.
 * *sunset* - this device has been sunsetted and support will be deprecated at some point.
 * *nightly* - this device is newly supported in the nightly builds (since the last release).
+* *reinstall* - this device is supported, but cannot be upgraded and must be reinstalled.

 The 'target' and 'subtarget' identify the directory to find the image on at http://downloads.arednmesh.org